robcarver17/skipperman/docs/ticksheet_entry_help.md

 Also, you can’t edit ticks if a cadet has already been awarded a given level.
 If a cadet already has this RYA level, then it will be shown in brackets after their name.
 Note that only senior instructors can award a given qualification; this won’t happen automatically once a cadet has all their ticks.

 When you are done just save your changes (pressing a button to award all ticks to a cadet or to all cadets for a specific item will also save changes).
-If you don’t want to save, press cancel and that will abandon everything you have done since you last saved.
+If you don’t want to save, press cancel and that will abandon everything you have done since you last pressed a button (save button, or a row/column apply).

 ## Dropdown tick entry

 In dropdown mode you specify tick values using a dropdown menu; this allows you to award Not Applicable (NA) or half ticks as well as the binary choice of full tick or no tick.
-Clicking on a cadet name or item will award a full tick for all items for a given cadet, or all ticks for that item over all cadets.
+Clicking on a cadet name or item will award a full tick for all items for a given cadet ('row apply'), or all ticks for that item over all cadets ('column apply').
 The other buttons next to the cadet and item name do the same, but for half ticks, NA ticks, and no ticks (which will remove all the ticks for a given cadet or item).

 ![ticksheet_entry3.png](/static/ticksheet_entry3.png)

 Also, you can’t edit ticks if a cadet has already been awarded a given level.
 If a cadet already has this RYA level, then it will be shown in brackets after their name.
 Note that only senior instructors can award a given qualification; this won’t happen automatically once a cadet has all their ticks.

 When you are done just save your changes (pressing a button to award all ticks to a cadet or to all cadets for a specific item will also save changes).
-If you don’t want to save, press cancel and that will abandon everything you have done since you last saved.
+If you don’t want to save, press cancel and that will abandon everything you have done since you last saved or pressed a row/column apply button

 # Skipperman on mobile - individual cadet editing